sdonatileach/ehr-analysis/README.md

 ## Clone the repo
 1. click Code ; click SSH ; copy the address by clicking the icon on the right that looks like a clipboard
-2. In the command line type &quot;git clone&quot; and paste what you copied from GitHub ; Enter ; type &quot;cd ehr-analysis&quot; ; Enter
+2. In the command line type "git clone" and paste what you copied from GitHub ; Enter ; type "cd ehr-analysis" ; Enter

 ## File Format
 Files may be in any tabular form as long as the first row of the files contain the column headers.